posener/formatter/README.md

 The `Formatter` wraps an `io.Writer` and formats text written to it.
 It enables text indenting and line width wrapping.

+Additionally, [./cmd/formatter](./cmd/formatter) is a command line tool for formatting text.

 #### Examples

 ```golang